Order a VPS, Semi- dedicated or Dedicated server in Dallas, London or Australia.

 Download and install nmap from Insecure.org. e.g. rpm -Uvfh "http://nmap.org/dist/nmap-4.76-1.i386.rpm"

-Then run it against your server: nmap yourservername.com.
-It will scan
+Then run it against your server: nmap yourservername.com

 the most commonly used port numbers on your server and alert you to open ports.
 Like this: